baidlowi/Reddit-Streaming-with-Kafka/README.md

 </div><br>

 ## Problem Definition
+Reddit is a significant real-time news platform with high data volume and velocity.
+The sheer volume and velocity of posts, comments, and upvotes on these subreddits can provide valuable insights into emerging news events, public sentiment, and the initial reactions to unfolding stories.
+However, its unstructured and dynamic nature makes effectively monitoring and extracting meaningful real-time news information challenging.
+There is a need for a system that can effectively monitor Reddit in real-time to identify, track, and analyze emerging news events and related discussions as they unfold.
+This limitation hinders the ability of individuals, news organizations, researchers, and other stakeholders to gain timely insights and react quickly to significant events.

 ## Solution Overview
 **Kafka** is a powerful tool for stream processing.
 It provides a number of benefits that can help you to build reliable and scalable streaming applications.